 Jason tasted the IXE wine blind and guessed the grape, region and the producer.
 It was very impressive.

-Barolo Riserva 1971 Giacomo Borgogno and Figli 100% Nebbiolo.
+Barolo Riserva 1947 Giacomo Borgogno and Figli 100% Nebbiolo.
 The grapes come from three different cru vineyards: Cannubi, Liste and Fossati.
 The winery is located in the center of the town of Barolo.
 The wine is aged at least five years in large oak barrels.
 This is a wine produced with traditional and natural wine making methods.
 Long fermentation and pumping over by hand takes place.
 Today the Farinetti family that also owns Eataly owns the winery.
 I have always had very good luck with older vintages of Borgogno.
 This is a classic traditional Barolo with hints of coffee, licorice, tar, savory meats and a touch of smoke.